Neurogenetics: Neurological disorders

+Mechanism: The mutation affects the myelin in the peripheral nerves.

+Inheritance pattern: Common autosomal dominant or autosomal recessive.

 Gene sequencing

 One of the most noticeable results of further research into neurogenetics is a greater knowledge of gene loci that show linkage to neurological diseases.
 The table below represents a sampling of specific gene locations identified to play a role in selected neurological diseases based on prevalence in the United States.